Best Restaurants in Anguilla?

 Located on the main road in South Hill.
 Open for breakfast and lunch.
 Great for special birthday or wedding cake.

 They say “gourmet to go”, but it’s not that fancy.
 You can pick up sandwiches, pre-made pot pies, chicken salad, etc. Located not far from the Bird of Paradise in the town center referred to as The Valley.

 A 5 minute drive from Bird of Paradise is Island Harbor and a complimentary boat ride to Scilly Cay.
 Open 3 days a week.
 Sundays hop when they have a live band.
 Three menus items: lobster, crayfish, chicken, or combos.
 Killer rum punch.
 Meals $35-$50.

 Da’Vida Beach Bar

 Just down the road from the Bird of Paradise.
 At lunch time they will serve at your chaise lounge or at tables.
 Water sports available.
 A good place to snorkel.
-Swim out to the end of the cliff.
-We usually see turtles and eagle rays.
-A great place for sunset.
+Swim out to the end of the cliff and a great place for sunset.

 Savannah Bay is the longest and most deserted beach on Anguilla.
 Located close to the Bird of Paradise down a windy road through the bush.
-We think it’s charming.
 Bring the portable chairs and umbrellas from the Bird of Paradise.
 Plan on an hour wait for lunch, so snacks for the children are recommended.
 A great place to look for beach treasures.

 Located on Shoal Bay, probably the busiest of the beaches because of day-trippers from St. Martin.
-We, therefore, like to head to the west end of Shoal Bay to get away from the “crowds”.
+Head to the west end of Shoal Bay to get away from the “crowds”.